-- Possession of objects or symbols connected to an extreme cause. - Habits and behaviours become more centred on an extremist ideology, group or cause - They try to recruit others to the cause. - A student is seen in the presence of suspected extremists. - Loss of interest in other friends and relatives not associated with the cause. - Using insulting derogatory names for other groups.
+Possession of objects or symbols connected to an extreme cause.

+Habits and behaviours become more centred on an extremist ideology, group or cause.
+Attempt to recruit others to the cause.

+A student is seen in the presence of suspected extremists.

+Loss of interest in other friends and relatives not associated with the cause.

+Using insulting derogatory names for another group.